-ENGL 373 - Advanced Creative Writing, Nonfiction Prose (4)
+ENGL 373 - Intermediate Creative Writing, Nonfiction Prose (4)

 Focus is on the production and revision of literary prose, which may include the nonfiction narrative, the personal essay, the prose meditation, or the autobiography.
 Students may repeat this course for credit.